 default: to get a response that will include all translated strings in the response.

 reviewed: to get a response that will include reviewed strings in the translation language.
-All other string will either be empty or in the source language depending on the file format.
+All other strings will either be empty or in the source language depending on the file format.

 translator: to get a response suitable for use in translating offline.

 Some file formats will take untranslated entries and fill them in with source strings.
 So if you use one of the modes mentioned above, you'll get a file where the untranslated strings won't be empty.
-There are several modes that you can use to bypass this rule:
+There are several modes that you can use to bypass this:

 onlytranslated: the response will include the translated strings and the untranslated ones will be returned empty.